Attend our FREE Masterclass: The Secrets of Successful Book Proposals! Learn More

 Authors should have a direct and frank relationship with their publicists—the more often authors are directly, but respectfully, in touch with their publicity team, the better the results.
 However, it’s beneficial for your agent to join the first publicity kick-off call and look at a marketing and media plan to ensure that every avenue is covered.
 They can also brainstorm any big-picture ideas (as agents are wont to do).
 Your agent may have freelance publicist recommendations, so don’t hesitate to ask.

-While your agent doesn’t need to be copied on every email related to publicity, especially in the earlier months, you can again have us troubleshoot on your behalf if things feel especially quiet or aren’t going to plan.
-It’s always important for authors to keep perspective: a larger advance and print run signals the level of a publisher’s (and agent’s) investment in results.
-If you’re published with a smaller house or received a more modest advance but have huge publicity ambitions, you may be better served by an outside publicist, and emailing that outside publicist more regularly, keeping communication to your publisher and agent as efficient as possible.
+You don’t need to copy your agent on every publicity email, especially in the early stages.
+But if things go quiet or feel off-track, let your agent step in on your behalf.
+Keep in mind: a larger advance and print run signals the level of a publisher’s (and agent’s) investment in results.
+If you’re published with a smaller house or received a more modest advance but have huge publicity ambitions, you may be better served by an outside publicist.
+In that case, keep your publisher and agent in the loop, but streamline communication where possible.

 And Remember: Publishing is a Long Journey

-As impatient as we are to get your book to market (as I’m sure you are too!), there’s a publishing timeline that we all contend with.
-The time period from when you sign with an agent to your book hitting the shelves can take a few years, and agents don’t have much control over this time once it reaches the publisher’s hands.
+As impatient as we are to get your book to market (as I’m sure you are too!), publishing moves slowly.
+From signing with an agent to seeing your book on shelves, the process can take years, and once a manuscript is with the publisher, timelines are largely out of the agent’s hands.
 There will be sticky situations, but: be patient, take breaths, and remember that your agent and publisher are just as eager for your book to be a success as you are!
 It’s a long relationship ahead, where thoughtful communication and understanding will always win you the best results.